 Somerset Council’s Duties and Responsibilities

-Local authorities have a number of duties to make sure that all children are kept safe and have access to suitable, full-time education, including those that are home educated.
+Local authorities have several duties to make sure that all children are kept safe and have access to suitable, full-time education, including those that are home educated.

 You can find details of these duties in the document in the downloads section of this page.